 Besides omega 9, avocados contain soluble and insoluble fibers that also help prevent cardiovascular disease by reducing the absorption of bile acids.
 By consuming avocado, we absorb polyunsaturated fatty acids which are responsible for the reduction of LDL cholesterol.
-A study has even shown that eating avocado every day for twenty-one days would reduce the rate of bad cholesterol without reducing the good.
+A study has even shown that eating an avocado every day for twenty-one days would reduce the rate of bad cholesterol without reducing the good.

-2. Anti-Cancer properties of Avocado:
+2. Anti-Cancer Properties of Avocado

 Avocado fights against the dryness of the skin and hair.
 Its juice is effective for healing sunburns and helps to fill wrinkles.
 How?
 It is rich in vitamins E, K as well as zinc.
 Vitamin E promotes the elasticity of the skin while vitamin K and zinc participate in the healing it.

 Even if the avocado is a fruit rich in fat, it promotes digestion due to its potassium content.
 Potassium encourages the production of hydrochloric acid necessary for good digestion.
 It also maintains the blood pH balance and promotes the transmission of nerve impulses.
-Potassium and magnesium are excellent for pregnant women who suffer from vitamin deficiencies!
+Potassium and magnesium are excellent for pregnant women who suffer from vitamin deficiencies.

 According to research published in the Journal of Clinical Investigation, potassium-rich foods can lower the risk of hardening of arteries.
 Researches concluded that eating potassium-rich foods like avocados and bananas reduces the pressure of blood vessels and arteries, thus regulates the blood pressure.
 This, in turn, may help limits the risk of clotting, heart attacks, and strokes.